 Many people choose a 3/4 HP disposal over a 1/2 HP one because price-wise the difference is not that huge, and also, they get more grinding power.

 1 HP disposals are the most powerful ones used in households.
 Anything above that is used for commercial uses.

 1 HP is definitely plenty of power for your kitchen, these disposals can grind almost anything effortlessly.
-If your home has 4+ people, or if someone there aspires to be a professional cook, or if you want to dispose of harder food wastes this is the right disposal for you.
+If your home has 4+ people, if someone there aspires to be a professional cook, or if you want to dispose of harder food wastes this is the right disposal for you.

 As the saying goes, with great power comes a bigger price tag.
 These disposals are usually premium ones that come with lots of fancy features, so expect a higher price tag if you are planning to buy them.